 Author's main message

-Life satisfaction research in psychology and economics uses various measures of well-being to identify the channels through which unemployment and different types of labor market policies affect an individual’s social identity and well-being.
-Bringing people back to work is much more beneficial than just compensating them for the income loss.
-A cost–benefit analysis that considers personal identity and subjective well-being provides the necessary base for designing more efficient and effective labor market policies that allow a better balance of active and passive measures for the unemployed.
+Life satisfaction research in psychology and economics uses various measures of well-being to identify the channels through which unemployment and different types of labor market policies affect an individual's social identity and well-being.
+Bringing unemployed people back to work is much more beneficial than just compensating them for the income loss.
+A cost–benefit analysis that considers personal identity and subjective well-being provides the necessary base for designing more efficient and effective labor market policies that allow a better balance of active measures such as training schemes and other employment assistance programs for the unemployed that help people to work and passive measures such as unemployment insurance payments that only compensate the unemployed for their income loss.

 Therefore, to answer the opening question, more needs to be known about both the financial and psychological costs of unemployment for the individual and about the effects of the different types of labor market policy measures on the individual's sense of well-being.
 Only then can an assessment be made about how much money the government should allocate to labor market programs and how a more efficient balance between active and passive labor market policies might be established.

-Should more emphasis be placed on creating new jobs, e.g. by subsidizing wages?
-Should workfare initiatives be introduced, i.e. a welfare system that conditions unemployment benefit payments on participating in public employment schemes, which encourages the unemployed to look for a new job?
+Should more emphasis be placed on creating new jobs, for example, by subsidizing wages?
+Should workfare initiatives be introduced, that is, a welfare system that conditions unemployment benefit payments on participating in public employment schemes, which encourages the unemployed to look for a new job?
 Or should more reliance be placed on increasing income support for those who fail to find a job independently? .

 Discussion of pros and cons

 The unemployed lose self-respect and feel devalued .
-The “absence” of work can also imply a loss of meaning, fulfilment, and identity in other social contexts, such as being a parent, wife, housewife, husband, breadwinner, or volunteer worker.
-Consequently, unemployment challenges the perceived extent to which one is in control of one’s life , .
+The “absence” of work can also imply a loss of meaning, fulfillment, and identity in other social contexts, such as being a parent, spouse, breadwinner, or volunteer worker.
+Consequently, unemployment challenges the perceived extent to which someone is in control of their own life , .

 Beside these psychological costs, there is another explanation for why life satisfaction is so low for the unemployed compared to the employed.
 The difference reflects the expectation of lower income in the future and the increased volatility of future income.
 Indeed, people's previous experience of unemployment and the subjective interpretations of their employment history deteriorate their perceived future labor market prospects.
 This anticipated reduction in future income reduces current life satisfaction , .